The Ultimate Guide to Observing the Fall Sky (Northern Hemisphere)

 Fomalhaut

-Shining at magnitude 1.1, Fomalhaut is the brightest star in the Piscis Austrinus constellation, also known as "the southern fish."
-What makes this star unique is that its location in an area of the sky without any other bright stars.
-It stands out as a solitary star.
-In 1983, the IRAS satellite discovered infrared radiation coming from Fomalhaut—a dusty debris ring.
-Later in 2008, astronomers announced the discovery of an exoplanet named Fomalhaut b, or Dagon.
-Although you won't see the debris ring or exoplanet, you will see a brilliant star in your telescope when you visit the "loneliest" star in the sky.
+At magnitude 1.1, Fomalhaut is the brightest star in the Piscis Austrinus constellation, also known as "the southern fish."
+It stands out as a solitary star in an area of the sky without other bright stars.
+In 1983, the IRAS satellite discovered a dusty debris ring around Fomalhaut.
+In 2008, astronomers found an exoplanet named Fomalhaut b, or Dagon.
+While you won't see the debris ring or exoplanet, you will see a brilliant star in your telescope when you visit the "loneliest" star in the sky.

 Messier 15